Project-MONAI/tutorials/model_zoo/extend_workflow_with_handler.md

 # Overview
-This tutorial shows how to extend the features of workflow in the model-zoo bundles based on `event-handler` mechanism.
+This tutorial shows how to extend the features of workflow in MONAI bundles based on `event-handler` mechanism.
 Here we try to add the execution time computation logic in the spleen segmentation bundle.

 ## Event-handler mechanism
-The bundles in the `model-zoo` are constructed by MONAI workflow, which can enable quick start of training and evaluation experiments.
+Bundles that constructed by MONAI workflow enable quick start of training and evaluation experiments.
 The MONAI workflow is compatible with pytorch-ignite `Engine` and `Event-Handler` mechanism: https://pytorch-ignite.ai/.

 So we can easily extend new features to the workflow by defining a new independent event handler and attaching to the workflow engine.